Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: Performance Verification of Detector Components

 \subsection{Uniformity Test of a Single Detection Layer}

-A dedicated experiment was carried out to evaluate the variation of the detection efficiency with the distance between the hit position and the PMT-coupled end of the scintillating bars, to assess the uniformity of the detection layers.
-The experiment utilized an external trigger mode with two identical scintillator bars (\qtyproduct{25 x 100 x 1000}{\mm}) positioned above and below the detection layer, each coupled to a PMT as a trigger source, as shown in \fig{Pic_Test_UniformityScintSetup}.
+A dedicated experiment was carried out to evaluate the variation of the detection efficiency with the distance between the hit position and the PMT-coupled end of the scintillating bar, to assess the uniformity of the detection layers.
+The experiment utilized an external trigger mode with two identical scintillator bars (\qtyproduct{250 x 100 x 1000}{\mm}) positioned above and below the detection layer, each coupled to a PMT as a trigger source, as shown in \fig{Test_UniformitySetup} (top).